Scheduled MonumentsEnglandRichmond Castle: eleventh to fourteenth century enclosure castle

 What is Richmond Castle: eleventh to fourteenth century enclosure castle?

-Richmond Castle is an eleventh-century enclosure castle located in North Yorkshire, England, founded shortly after the Norman Conquest as a stronghold of Alan Rufus, Count of Brittany.
+Richmond Castle is a late eleventh-century enclosure castle situated at Richmond in North Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010627.

 Who is responsible for protecting Richmond Castle: eleventh to fourteenth century enclosure castle?